Canadian National Committee of the CIE

 CIE Midterm Meeting

-The midterm meeting of the CIE will be held in Kuala Lampar, Malaysia and online, 26 September to 2 October, 2021.
+The midterm meeting of the CIE, 26 September to 2 October, 2021, will now be totally online.
+The meeting is being hosted by the CIE National Committe of Malaysia.
 The website is now open and the abstract submission system is available.
+The deadline for receipt of abstracts is April 6th, 2021.
 Pleae mark these dates and consider submitting an abstract.

 CIE Position Statement on the use of Ultraviolet (UV) Radiation to Manage the Risk of COVID-19 Transmission